“Dr. Aimee, how soon will I be able to get pregnant?”

 Back to the Egg Whisperer D.I.E.T.

 The D is going through the TUSHY method to uncover your fertility Diagnosis.
-The I is Implantation testing after getting genetically normal Embryos ready.
-Implantation testing is what I call a mock cycle or a rehearsal cycle.
-I want to go to sleep at night with no regrets about how I’m approaching a Transfer for embryos.
+The I is IVF designed to address your diagnosis.
+E is for endometrial testing (ERA and Receptivadx testing among other things), and T is for Transfer.
+Endometrial testing is what I call a mock cycle or a rehearsal cycle.
+I want to go to sleep at night with no regrets about how I’m approaching a Transfer of embryos.

 If I have a patient with 5 normal embryos we may skip this extra testing, but it may make sense if they have a history of previous negative pregnancy tests after embryo transfers or endometriosis.